norlab-ulaval/trajectory-container-tools/documentation/rosbag_usage.md

 ```

-### 4. Chunk-Based Iteration with AbstractMultifeatureStampedDataclass
+### 4. Chunk-Based Iteration with AbstractTrajectoryStampedFeaturesBag

-When extracting multiple features from a ROS bag, the result is an `AbstractMultifeatureStampedDataclass` that supports chunk-based iteration over synchronized timestamp windows:
+When extracting multiple features from a ROS bag, the result is an `AbstractTrajectoryStampedFeaturesBag` that supports chunk-based iteration over synchronized timestamp windows:

 ```python
 import trajectory_container_tools as tct